 If you have dietary restrictions, make a list (or circle the ones on my list) of what you CAN eat instead of focusing on what you can’t.
 Then build meals around that and ignore the rest.
-If your restrictions leave you with little options, read this post about flavor profiles to turn even the most boring meals into something exciting and different with flavor.
+If your restrictions leave you with few options, read this post about flavor profiles to turn even the most boring meals into something exciting and different with flavor.

 I’m so happy to share this meal format with you because it’s what I’ve stuck to every single week to generate new meal ideas since I started meal prepping and it’s one of the easiest rules to follow.